 He began illustrating children’s books in the 1950s, and co-wrote and illustrated My Dog is Lost in 1960.

-The Snowy Day came two years later, but the inspiration of the snowy day stamps for the character of Peter originated two decades earlier when Keats saw a series of black-and-white photographs in Life magazine of an African-American boy in Georgia reacting to a blood test.
+The Snowy Day came two years later, but the inspiration for the snowy day stamps for the character of Peter originated two decades earlier when Keats saw a series of black-and-white photographs in Life magazine of an African-American boy in Georgia reacting to a blood test.

 Keats also tried new artistic techniques in the book.
-The Ezra Jack Keats Foundation said that a “collage with cutouts of patterned paper, fabric and oilcloth; homemade snowflake stamps; spatterings of India ink with a toothbrush — were methods Ezra had never used before.”
+The Ezra Jack Keats Foundation said that a “collage with cutouts of patterned paper, fabric, and oilcloth; homemade snowflake stamps; spatterings of India ink with a toothbrush — were methods Ezra had never used before.”

 In addition to other awards and recognition, The Snowy Day was listed on the Library of Congress’ online exhibit “Books That Shaped America”.
 This listing honors The Snowy Day as the “first full-color picture book with an African-American as the main character.”